Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/PCB_Design/External_Memory_Pre_Planning_EMPP/README.md

 ## Introduction
-The Versal&trade; external memory pre-planning tool allows system architects to quickly determine which Versal devices are suitable for their memory interace needs.<p>
+The AMD Versal&trade; external memory pre-planning tool allows system architects to quickly determine which Versal devices are suitable for their memory interace needs.<p>

 The tool has two portions.
 The first portion is an overview table that shows all of the Versal devices and the maximum capacities for each type of hardened memory interface (such as DDR4 or LPDDR4).
 The second portion of the tool is interactive.
-It allows the user to specify the exact memory interfaces required and determines which Versal devices can accommodate them.<p>
+It allows you to specify the exact memory interfaces required and determines which Versal devices can accommodate them.<p>

 ## Overview Table